 The bigger the bubble gets, though, the more irregular the shape becomes.
 That was the case with Graeme’s giant bubble which evolved into something that almost looked like a huge sausage from the side.

 The second mathematical problem Matt was facing dealt with correcting the perspective distortions from the cameras.
-For example, a picture of something that’s far away will be appear smaller.
+For example, a picture of something that’s far away will appear smaller.

 “We had to make sure we had a lot of measurements in the gym to compare the bubble against.
 We also had to make sure we knew exactly where the bubble was inside the gym in order to be able to correct that perspective distortion.
 So I had to build a model to actually correct the camera perspective,” said Matt.